mw5mercs-modding/yaml-docs/equipment/WEAPON_MOUNT_RECOIL_details.md

-# Weapon Mount Recoil
+# Weapon Compensators

 `WEAPON_MOUNT_RECOIL` (Yet Another Equipment Collection)

-Weapon mounts are a collection of specialized servos and compensators allowing a BattleMech's arm mounted weapons to fire with greater accuracy and stability.
+These specially designed compensators improve arm mounted weaponry, allowing far more accurate target grouping when it comes to faster reloading and movement recoil of projectile weaponry.
+This reduces spread marginally and increases its distance while also improving the chance not to jam from sudden movements.

 Size: Critical slots: 1 (upper arm)